Kohli calls for World Test final to be played over three matches - EasternEye

-VIRAT KOHLI said future editions of the World Test Championship final should be played as a three-match series after his India side were beaten by New Zealand in the inaugural showpiece match at Southampton on Wednesday (23).
+Virat Kohli said future editions of the World Test Championship final should be played as a three-match series after his India side were beaten by New Zealand in the inaugural showpiece match at Southampton on Wednesday.

-New Zealand won by eight wickets in a final extended into a reserve sixth day after two days were completely washed out.
+New Zealand triumphed by eight wickets in a final extended into a sixth day after two days were completely washed out.

 The Blackcaps, claiming a first major world title, chased down a modest target of 139 after their impressive pace attack restricted India to 170 in their second innings.